ULF: Unsupervised Labeling Function Correction using Cross-Validation for Weak Supervision

-The actual number of iterations in training of the best performing ULF models (ULF\textsubscript{\textit{sng}} and ULF\textsubscript{\textit{rndm}}), alongside other hyperparameter values found using grid-search, are provided in Appendix \ref{sec:appendix}.
+The actual number of iterations, alongside other hyper-parameter values, can be found in Tables \ref{tab:params_ulf_sgn} and \ref{tab:params_ulf_deep}.
+These tables show that a single iteration yields the optimal result in most scenarios, with two iterations being the second most commonly selected option.

+In fine-tuning-based ULF, in addition to other hyper-parameters, we include the \textit{label prediction} parameter: if it equals "soft", the probabilistic labels are used for training; otherwise ("hard") a label is the one-hot encoding of the most probable class (the ties are broken randomly).

+In order to reduce computational load, we performed the random parameter search instead of the grid search in all our experiments.
+Specifically, we tried 10 random parameter combinations from search space and selected the one which performed the best on the validation set.
+For feature-based ULF and corresponding baselines, the model with the retrieved best hyper-parameter values was run ten times with different initializations; the average values with the standard error of the mean are reported.
+For fine-tuning-based ULF and corresponding baselines, the model with the retrieved best hyper-parameter values was run once on the test set; this value is reported.
+The retrieved hyper-parameters are provided in Table \ref{tab:params_ulf_sgn} for the best feature-based ULF setting, ULF\textsubscript{\textit{sng}}, and in Table \ref{tab:params_ulf_deep} for all fine-tuning and cosine combinations of the fine-tuning-based ULF.

-For our implementations we used the setting of the weak supervision framework \textit{Knodle} \cite{knodle}, which by providing an access to all WS components allowed us to implement and benchmark all algorithms described above.\footnote{The code will be publicly released on acceptance.} All experiments were performed on a machine with CPU frequency of 2.2GHz with 40 cores; the full set up took on average 20 hours for each dataset.
+Both feature-based and fine-tuning-based ULF were implemented with Python and PyTorch \cite{paszke2017automatic} in the setting of the weak supervision framework \textit{Knodle} \cite{knodle}.
+By providing access to all WS components Knodle allowed us to implement and benchmark all algorithms described above.
+The pre-trained language models were downloaded from HuggingFace (https://huggingface.co/models).
+We followed the Wrench \cite{zhang2021wrench} encoding method and used their implementation for most of the baselines (apart from Cleanlab and CrossWeigh which are not included in the Wrench framework).